 Guests can immediately form opinions about the rest of your home when they walk into your entryway.
-It’s their first clue as to whether you’re into minimalist design or modern farmhouse, nautical style or traditional.
+It’s their first clue as to whether you’re into minimalist design or modern mid-century, nautical style or traditional.
 Do you prefer mirrors or artwork?
 Wall sconces or pillar candles?
+Even the rug they step on before entering matters.
 No matter your taste, you can make your entryway an inviting and comfortable space that welcomes visitors and makes them feel right at home.

 Make a good impression

 You only get one chance to make a first impression, and that’s usually formed in about 3 seconds after a person walks into a home.
-A good rule of thumb to consider if you opt for electric lighting in your foyer is to use warm-color light bulbs such as incandescent or halogen.
+A good rule of thumb to consider if you opt for electric lighting in your foyer is to use warm-color light bulbs such as incandescent or halogen, says Michael James Kutner, a New York-based interior designer, to YLighting.
 If you want something high efficiency like LED bulbs make sure to use a 2700K temperature.
+This lighting is good for earthy tones and wood pieces, as suggested by Elemental LED.

 Keep in mind that scale is as important as the lighting you choose.
 For example, is your entryway single story or double story in height?
 What are the other furnishings in the room?
 Can you view the outdoors from this space?